ESO Necromancer Tank Guide

 (Vital)

-Applies Major Breach as an AoE, plus provides your group with a synergy which does damage and heals you for the damage caused.
-This is the group morph, it’s good for trash fights for the Major Breach and it’s good for supplying a synergy to your group.
+This morph applies Major Breach as an AoE and provides a synergy that damages enemies and heals your group.
+It’s ideal for trash fights due to Major Breach and for supplying valuable synergy to your group.

 Skeletal Mage